A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Validation and Performance

 \begin{enumerate} \item \textbf{Standard resolution ($N_r \times N_\theta = 20 \times 10$):} This grid is the default for intrinsic moments in the public \textsc{JamPy} package with semi-isotropic alignment (\texttt{align='sph'}).
 Comparing the spectral solver against a quadrature evaluation at these points yielded a speedup of $\approx100\times$. \item \textbf{High resolution ($N_r \times N_\theta = 32 \times 24$):} On the finer grid used for the error maps in this paper, the spectral method scales more steeply due to the $O(N^3)$ cost of the linear algebra solver, compared to the $O(N)$ linear scaling of independent point-wise quadratures.
 Nevertheless, the speedup remains a substantial $\approx80\times$. \end{enumerate}

-It is important to emphasize that while the current Python implementations do not yet utilize specialized hardware features or explicit parallelism, the two methods were designed with different computational architectures in mind.
-The traditional quadrature method was primarily developed for scalar, single-threaded execution.
-In contrast, the spectral method was explicitly designed for massive parallelism, such as that provided by GPUs or modern multi-core CPUs.
-In the spectral approach, the bulk of the computation is consolidated into dense linear algebra operations (specifically matrix-matrix multiplications and system inversions), which are the types of tasks most effectively accelerated by parallel hardware.
+While the current Python implementations do not yet exploit explicit parallelism, the two methods target different architectures.
+The quadrature approach was designed for scalar, single-threaded execution, whereas the spectral method consolidates the computation into dense linear algebra operations (matrix-matrix multiplications and system inversions) that are naturally suited to massive parallelization on GPUs and modern multi-core CPUs.

 These tests demonstrate that the spectral method provides a dramatic improvement in speed at comparable accuracy.
-In fact, the Jeans solution becomes so efficient that the computational bottleneck of the entire dynamical modelling procedure shifts to the subsequent step: the convolution of the projected moments with the Point Spread Function (PSF).
-Fortunately, Fourier convolutions can be performed extremely efficiently on specialized hardware (e.g. GPUs).
+In fact, the Jeans solution becomes so efficient that it is likely no longer the main computational bottleneck of the entire dynamical modelling procedure.
+This efficiency gain serves as a critical enabler for next-generation modelling pipelines, allowing for the exploration of higher-dimensional parameter spaces.

-Because this acceleration removes the primary computational hurdle of the Jeans solver, it serves as a critical enabler for next-generation modelling pipelines.
-For this reason, I limit the benchmarks here to the intrinsic moments---the core novelty of this work---rather than characterizing the full forward-modelling execution time, which depends heavily on the implementation details of the convolution step.
+For this reason, I limit the benchmarks here to the intrinsic moments---the core novelty of this work---rather than characterizing the full modelling execution time, which depends heavily on the implementation details of the other steps like the line-of-sight integration and PSF convolution.